developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Enterprise Keyboard Configuration - Preferred Tab

-This Managed Configuration allows an Administrator using an EMM to configure the preferred tab the Enterprise Keyboard on a Zebra Android device will select by default when textual data is being entered.
+This Managed Configuration allows an Administrator using an EMM to configure the preferred tab selects by default by Enterprise Keyboard on a Zebra Android device when textual data is being entered.

-- If the value ***Numeric*** is chosen, the Enterprise Keyboard will select the Numeric tab by default when textual data is being entered.
+- If the value ***Numeric*** is chosen, Enterprise Keyboard selects the Numeric tab by default when textual data is being entered.

-- If the value ***Alphanumeric*** is chosen, the Enterprise Keyboard will show the Alphanumeric tab by default when textual data is being entered.
+- If the value ***Alphanumeric*** is chosen, Enterprise Keyboard shows the Alphanumeric tab by default when textual data is being entered.

-- If the value ***Symbol*** is chosen, the Enterprise Keyboard will show the Symbol tab by default when textual data is being entered.
+- If the value ***Symbol*** is chosen, Enterprise Keyboard shows the Symbol tab by default when textual data is being entered.

-- If the value ***Scan*** is chosen, the Enterprise Keyboard will show the Scan tab by default when textual data is being entered.
+- If the value ***Scan*** is chosen, Enterprise Keyboard shows the Scan tab by default when textual data is being entered.